austinbrown22/Challenge2/README.md

  - [x] Papa Johns
  - [ ] This is a cool example

 20. Typing an @ symbol followed by a username, will notify that person that they were tagged in something.
-For example:

-@github